 We’re particularly strong in the fields of counseling, anthropology, history, diversity studies, theatre, film, music, dance, news, current affairs, and the social sciences.
 In music and dance we provide more than 10 million streaming audio tracks, 1.3 million pages scores, and thousands of video performances, together with reference materials and primary sources.

 Alexander Street collections have been innovations in the market including the creation of the first streaming audio and streaming video product available to libraries, the first full-text, authorized databases of in-copyright film scripts, and the full-text of underground comics and graphic novels, among others.

-Alexander Street operations is headquartered at ProQuest's Alexandria, VA, office just outside of Washington, DC.
+Alexander Street operations is headquartered at ProQuest's Bethesda, MD, office just outside of Washington, DC.

 ProQuest is committed to empowering researchers and librarians around the world.
 Its innovative information content and technologies increase the productivity of students, scholars, professionals and the libraries that serve them.
 Through partnerships with content holders, ProQuest preserves rich, vast and varied information – whether historical archives or today’s scientific breakthroughs – and packages it with digital technologies that enhance its discovery, sharing and management.
 For academic, corporate, government, school and public libraries, as well as professional researchers, ProQuest provides services that enable strategic acquisition, management and discovery of information collections.
 Read more about ProQuest.